-Danielle Killey is the city reporter for the Republican Eagle, where she has worked since 2011.
+Danielle Killey covers local government for the South Washington County Bulletin.
+She has worked as a reporter for other Forum Communications newspapers since 2011.
 She graduated from the University of Minnesota-Twin Cities with a journalism degree.

 - Member for